cmrust/configure-hadoop-raspi/README.md

 	cd ~
 	rm hadoop-1.2.1.tar.gz

-You can use any editor you like, I'll denote these entries with vim.
+You can use any editor you like but I'll denote the moments when we're supposed to edit a text file with vim.

 `vim .bash_profile`